odedpriva/docker-networking-workshop/README.md

     - bridge
     - overlay

+### Who this workshop is for

+- This workshop is targeted at the users who already know the basics of Docker and linux networking, That wan't to know how this `black magic` of container networking works under-the-hood

 ### Knowladge Prerequisites
 - Participants are expected to have expiriance with docker.
 - Although I will try to cover all that is needed from networking POV, participants who have basic knowladge in the OSI or TCP/IP model, will find the workshop musch easier to follow.